 Overall, you will leave the course having developed a very personal and professional approach to advertising, whereby you’ll be ready to work alone or as part of a collaborative project, creating your own future as a leader in this highly creative arena.

 Graduates have gone on to work and gain placements in world leading advertising and communication agencies such as Anomaly London, Mother London, BBH London, BBH New York.
+See the Careers tab and Alumni profiles below.

 Learning and teaching